Last Updated on May 3, 2025 by Prabhukalyan Dhal

 Cast of Raid 2 – Big Names, Uneven Performances

-• Ajay Devgn as Amay Patnaik brings his signature seriousness and intensity.
-He walks the walk, talks the talk—but does he become the character?
+- As Amay Patnaik, Ajay Devgn adds his usual calm strength and a strong on-screen vibe.
+He delivers the style and lines with confidence, but does he fully transform into the role?
 Not quite.
-Critics point out that Devgn never truly lets go of his star persona, blurring the lines between Patnaik, Singham, and Vijay Salgaonkar.
+Critics point out that Devgn never truly let go of his star persona, blurring the lines between Patnaik, Singham, and Vijay Salgaonkar.

-• Vaani Kapoor as Malini Patnaik (replacing Ileana D’Cruz) is reduced to a token presence.
+- Vaani Kapoor, who replaces Ileana D’Cruz as Malini Patnaik, ends up being more of a symbolic presence than a significant part of the story.
 Her character has minimal impact on the storyline and comes across as a wasted chance to do more.

-• Saurabh Shukla, Rajat Kapoor, Amit Sial, and Supriya Pathak fill the supporting roles with mixed impact.
+- Saurabh Shukla, Rajat Kapoor, Amit Sial, and Supriya Pathak play side characters, though not all of their performances feel equally strong—some stand out, while others seem less effective.
 Among them, Amit Sial and Yashpal Sharma manage to steal scenes with sharp lines and crisp timing.

 Raid 2 Is Based On…